Olivier-Kango/tiki/src/js/README.md

 * npm run build
 * npm run watch

+## How is this organized

+Top-level folder in src/js group code mostly by technical similarity.

+* common-externals are "raw" javascript libraries that may be used more than once (regardless of how they are loaded, some are loaded in more than one way in tiki).
+* vue-mf is a collection of (mostly) independent vue3 modules loaded as microfrontend.
+Each module has is it's own package.json.
+* jquery-tiki contains legacy tiki js scripts based on jquery (loaded by, or loaded into jquery), that were modernized to compile their dependencies into themselves.
+It has a single package.json, and generates multiple .mjs ESM modules.
+* ...

 ## Migrating dependencies

 Javascript dependencies are still being moved from composer.
 For examples of how to migrate (examples are up to date as of 2023-12-04 - benoitg):